MangoMangga/Getting-CleaningData/Project/Code Book.md

     trainLabel - table contents of train/y_train.txt
     dtlabel - Data Labels.
-Combined data set of the two above variables. features - Names of for data columns derived from featuresList dtMeanStd - Data set contain only Mean and Std of training and test data set activityLabel - table contents of activity_labels.txt.
+Combined data set of the two above variables. features - Names of for data columns derived from featuresList dtMeanStd - Data set contains only Mean and Std of training and test data set activityLabel - table contents of activity_labels.txt.
 Human readable cleanData - subsetted, human-readable data ready for output according to project description. avgDataset - data set with the average of each variable for each activity and each subject.